Waterloo car park progress – ground survey begins on 18 March

-Release date: 8 January 2019
+Release date: 11 March 2019

-“We have already commissioned an Environmental Impact Assessment Screening Opinion for the proposed new car park.
+The Council needs to undertake this ground survey to make sure that the foundations will bear a multi-storey structure.
+We have already commissioned an Environmental Impact Assessment Screening Opinion for the proposed new car park.
 This will enable independent scrutiny of the project’s impact, as well as providing useful advice about mitigating any potential environmental issues such as flooding, contaminates and ambient noise levels.
-The results of the ground survey will add to all the information available to us for consideration before we submit a planning application.”

 For more information about the Cirencester Parking Project see www.cotswold.gov.uk/parkingproject